inside.ewu.edu

 Satisfies: a BACR for humanities and arts.

-This course explores the interdisciplinary scholarship on lesbian, gay, bisexual, and transgender identities and histories, as well as queer and emerging identities.
+Explores the interdisciplinary scholarship on lesbian, gay, bisexual, and transgender identities and histories, as well as queer and emerging identities.

 GWSS 250.
 GENDER, REPRESENTATION AND POPULAR CULTURE.
 5 Credits.